Leave site Skip to content

 • not listing the bike make, model or type – such as ‘road bike’ – on your profile

-Ideally, when securing your bike to a secure cycle stand in a public place, put:
+Ideally, when securing your bike to a cycle stand in a public place, use two D locks.
+Put:

 • one D lock through the front wheel and down tube